a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 ## Future Work

-I would like to apply different kinds of data to this repo code, for example, instead of building a speech recognition model, build a sound classifcation system or a clinical speech disorder detector.
+I would like to apply different kinds of data to this repo code, for example, instead of building a speech recognition model, build a sound classification system or a clinical speech disorder detector.
 I would love to compare which features and models work best for those systems.

 Additionally, I would like to expand the type of features collected.
 The STFT, FBANK, and MFCC are just a few features of many.
 I hope to add functionality to collect other kinds of features, and also to train other algorithms, such as traditional machine learning algorithms like the support vector machine and random forests.